websights

 Figure 3: Inflate boundary layer settings for hex-dominant mesher.
 Settings are relative to the layers.

 The settings to inflate the boundary layer are relative in this case.
-The panel allows you to define the number of layers, ratio between each layer, minimum thickness of all layers combined, and the relative the first layer thickness with respect to the adjacent layers.
+The panel allows you to define the number of layers, ratio between each layer, minimum thickness of all layers combined, and the relative first layer thickness with respect to the adjacent layers.
 Hence, with some simple math, you can enter respective parameters as per the boundary layer refinement required.

 Find each term explained under the Layers refinement section here.

-Export Y+ During the Simulation
+Export y+ During the Simulation

 The calculation of y+ can be turned on on the SimScale platform by enabling ‘Turbulence‘ in Field calculations under Result control.
 It will pop a settings panel which will have y<plus> as the default Result type.